-Lightweight: The QVM saddle, minus saddle pad, weighs 18 pounds.
-A fiberglass tree, nylon billets and replacing leather with Cordura on the fenders and skirts cuts helps reduce weight.
+The QVM saddle, minus saddle pad, weighs 18 pounds.
+A fiberglass tree, nylon billets and replacing leather with Cordura on the fenders and skirts cuts help reduce weight.

 While 18 pounds is considered moderately light for a western saddle, it’s no flyweight like a McClellan or synthetic English saddle.
-Thing is, those lighter options have drawbacks that made me pass them up in favor if a better suited, slightly heavier saddle (shorter bars and bar shape that may not be ideal for mules in hard work come to mind).
+Thing is, those lighter options have drawbacks (shorter bars and bar shape that may not be ideal for mules in hard work come to mind) that made me pass them up in favor of a better suited, slightly heavier saddle.

 Lightweight rating: 4/5

 Everyone wants the most leather and latigo for their buck, including me.
 But good dead cow skin costs dollars.
 And sewing the pieces together so they survive the long haul costs more money.